ImPavloh/rvc-tts/README.md

 ## 🌐 Online use

-1. Go to Hugging Face 🤗
+> Go to Hugging Face 🤗

 - **https://huggingface.co/spaces/ImPavloh/RVC-TTS-Demo**

-    *That's all!*
+    *Yep, that's all!*

 ## 🤖 Discord use

-1. Go to this repository
+> Go to this repository and follow the README steps.

 - **https://github.com/ImPavloh/rvc-tts-discord-bot**

-2. Follow the Readme steps

 ## 🛠️ Local use